 Joy Ajlouny – Former Co-founder & CMO, Fetchr

 Who doesn’t know Joy when it comes to business and entrepreneurship?
-Born and raised in California to Palestinian refugees, the serial entrepreneur and advisor has built a reputation for her success in startups and ventures worldwide, and disrupting the status quo of women in business.
+This legendary woman entrepreneur was born and raised in California to Palestinian refugees.
+She started Fetchr, a leading logistics company from the UAE in 2013 along with Idriss Al Rifai, the serial entrepreneur & advisor has built a reputation for her success in startups and ventures worldwide, and disrupting the status quo of women in business.
 Her expertise in funding and investment has gained her a lot of prominence among women entrepreneurs across the globe.

 Jumana Al Darwish – Founder, The Happy Box, The Happy Studio and Happy Hearts Global